radiovisual/tweet-patch/readme.md

 ## Version 2.0

 Version 2.0 of this module no longer attempts to locate/use the `data.entities` objects from the Twitter API returned data.
-It will, however, use the `data.entities.urls` array from the Twitter data (if available) to determine if the Twitter API has unwillingly attached the url to the tweet at the end of the `tweet.text` property.
-If so, you can use the new `stripTrailingUrl` option to strip it from the return text.
+It will, however, use the `data.entities.urls` array from the Twitter data (if available) to determine if their is a media url attached to the end of the plain-text tweet by the Twitter API.
+You can use the `stripTrailingUrl` option to remove this trailing media url if you are serving plain-text tweets without embedded media support.

 ## Install